Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: From deterministic to stochastic optimal transport

 \subsubsection{The target process is pushed by a diffusion}

 \\

 Consider now a case in which the target process $(\nu_s)_{s \geq 0}$ is given by $\nu_s = (\tau_{W_s})_{\#}\nu$ for a given $\nu \in \mptd$ and a process $(W_s)_{s \geq 0}$ (where $\tau_h(x) = x + h$ is the translation of $h$).
 We assume that $(W_s)_{s \geq 0}$ is given as the solution of the stochastic differential equation (SDE) \be dW_t = \sigma(t)dB_t, \ee where $\sigma : \R_+ \to \R$ is a given function and $(B_t)_{t \geq 0}$ is a standard Brownian motion on $(\Omega, \mathcal{A},\mathbb{P},(\mathcal{F}_t)_{t \geq 0})$.
 In other words, the actual shape of the target measure is fixed by $\nu$, but it is constantly being translated by the process $(W_t)_{t \geq 0}$.
-Using an infinite dimensional analogue of It\^o's Lemma, such as in Cardaliaguet et al. \citep{cardaliaguet2019master} for instance, we deduce that the HJB equation characterizing the associated value $U$ is given by \be -\partial_t U(t,\mu,\nu) + \mathcal{H}\left(\mu,D_µ U\right) - \frac{\sigma^2(t)}{2}\int_{\T^{2d}}Tr\left[D^2_{\nu\nu}U\right]dm\otimes dm = 0 \text{ in } (0,\infty)\times \mptd^2. \ee Contrary to the previous case, the present situation leads to terms involving derivatives of the value function with respect to the variable $\nu$ which represents the target measure.
+Using an infinite dimensional analogue of It\^o's Lemma, such as in Cardaliaguet et al. \citep{cardaliaguet2019master} for instance, we deduce that the HJB equation characterizing the associated value $U$ is given by \be \ee Contrary to the previous case, the present situation leads to terms involving derivatives of the value function with respect to the variable $\nu$ which represents the target measure.
 This is a general feature of such problems.
 In some particular situations, including this one as we shall see, the problem can be reduced in such a way that those terms do not appear, however in a general situation we cannot avoid to work directly with them.\\

 Let us remark that, formally, following the computations of Bertucci \citep{bertucci2021monotone2}, this HJB equation can be obtained as the limit of the case with jumps for well chosen operators $\mathcal{T}$ and jump rates $\lambda$.